 Support for subject areas and vocational emphases currently represented by credit courses at LCC.

 The following guidelines set basic standards and limitations for materials in the collection:

-- Items costing more than $100 are purchased only after consideration by the faculty librarians.
+Items costing more than $125 require approval by the faculty librarians.

-- The Library will attempt to balance print, electronic and online resources without unnecessary duplication.
+The Library will attempt to balance print and digital formats without unnecessary duplication.
 Duplicate copies of a title may be purchased when high demand is anticipated, or to meet requirements for alternative formats.

 Criteria for Selection of Materials

 Currency and quality of content.

 Ease of access and user-friendliness.

 Demand and frequency of Summit requests placed for material on the subject.

 Types and Formats of Materials Collected